moritzbappert/wpgiftregistry/README.txt

-=== WPGiftRegistry - A Wishlist Plugin for Weddings, Birthdays etc. ===
+=== WPGiftRegistry - Simple Wishlists for Weddings, Birthdays etc. ===
 Contributors: 3qbik
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=86EEHAN7TGUMY
 Tags: gift registry, wishlist, gift, wishes, wedding gift registry, wedding, birthday, product list, plugin Requires at least: 3.0.1
-Tested up to: 4.8
+Tested up to: 4.9.4
-Stable tag: 1.2.5
+Stable tag: 1.3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple way to create a linked list of wishes for your wedding, birthday or other occasion.
+Easily create wishlists for your wedding, birthday or other occasion.

 == Description ==

 Are you looking for a clean and simple solution to display your wedding gift registry on your website or just want to create a wishlist for your birthday or other occasions?
-WPGiftRegistry easily lets you add gifts to your wishlist and embed it anywhere with the `[wishlist]` shortcode.
+WPGiftRegistry easily lets you add gifts to your wishlist and embed it anywhere with a shortcode.
 Each gift is displayed with an image, a title, a description, the price and a product link.
 More importantly, people can indicate if they already bought the gift (so nobody else does).

 WPGiftRegistry comes with a sleek look that suits most websites because of it’s simplicity and is designed responsively so it displays nicely on all devices.